Assaf-Alon/random-word-generator/README.md

 1. Push this code to a GitHub repository
 2. Go to repository Settings → Pages
 3. Under "Build and deployment", select "GitHub Actions" as the source
-4. The workflow will automatically deploy on every push to `main`
+4. The workflow will automatically deploy on every push to `master`

 ### Local Development